malouche/malouche.github.io/content/home/tutorials.md

     tag:  mregression
   - name: Getting started with R
     tag:  getR
+  - name: Reports, Dashboards and Slides with R
+    tag:  rapwithR

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.